lianecagara/lia-mongo/README.md

   - `isOwnHost`: (Optional) Boolean indicating whether the MongoDB instance is hosted on the same machine.
 Default is `false`.
   - `ignoreError`: (Optional) Boolean indicating whether to ignore connection errors.
 Default is `false`.
   - `allowClear`: (Optional) Boolean indicating whether clearing the collection is allowed.
 Default is `false`.
+  - `createConnection`: (Optional) Boolean indicating whether to create a new connection.
+Default is `false`.

 #### Returns